awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

    Note the name of the runbook that you want to use\.

 1. Run the following command to view details about the runbook\.
-Note a parameter name \(for example, `InstanceId`\) that you want to use for the `--target-parameter-name` option\.
+Replace the *runbook name* with the name of the runbook whose details you want to view\.
+Also, note a parameter name \(for example, `InstanceId`\) that you want to use for the `--target-parameter-name` option\.
 This parameter determines the type of resource on which the automation runs\.

 ------
 #### [ Linux & macOS ]

    ```
    aws ssm describe-document \
-       --name runbook_name
+       --name runbook name
    ```

 ------